JudeWillmer/Microsoft-Intune-Administration-Lab/04 - Application Management/README.md

 ## Implementation

-I added **Adobe Acrobat Reader DC** to Microsoft Intune as a **Microsoft Store app (new)** and reviewed the automatically populated application information, including the publisher, package identifier, and system installation behaviour.
-This provides a centrally managed method of deploying a standard business application without requiring users to manually locate and install the software.
+I added **Adobe Acrobat Reader DC** to **Microsoft Intune** using the **Microsoft Store app (new)** application type.
+The application was configured as a **Required** deployment and assigned to the **Windows Devices** group, allowing Intune to centrally deploy the application to managed Windows endpoints.

-I configured the application as **Required** for the **Windows Devices** group, causing Intune to automatically deploy the application to targeted managed devices.
-After creating the deployment, I initiated a manual **Sync** from the **Access work or school** settings on **CLIENT01** to trigger communication with Microsoft Intune and accelerate policy and application retrieval.
-I then monitored the deployment from the Intune admin center and confirmed that Adobe Acrobat Reader DC successfully installed on the targeted device.
+After creating the application assignment, I manually synchronised the managed **CLIENT01** device through **Access work or school** to retrieve the latest Intune configuration.
+The deployment was then monitored through Intune, confirming that **Adobe Acrobat Reader DC** had been successfully installed on the targeted device.

 ---